oceanprotocol/docs/discover/faq.md

 <details>
 <summary>How does Ocean Protocol generate revenue?</summary>

-The protocol generates revenue through transaction fees, which are levied on all Ocean component transactions.
+The protocol generates revenue through transaction fees.
 These fees serve multiple purposes: they fund the ongoing development of Ocean technology and support the buy-and-burn process of the Ocean token.

 To get a glimpse of the revenue generated on the Polygon network, which is the most frequently used network, you can find detailed information [here](https://polygonscan.com/address/0x042BFbd88c3998282153088604207b2AeF045b43#tokentxns).